Guide to Transferring a Property Title in Pennsylvania

 Types of Deeds Used to Transfer Ownership in Pennsylvania

 The deed used determines the legal protections given to the new owner.
-Selecting the correct deed type is one of the most important decisions in property transfers.
+Selecting the correct deed type is one of the most important decisions in a deed transfer.

 General Warranty Deed